Junnyyy/NextJS-Electron/README.md

 - Electron with Electron Forge for packaging
 - Dual environment support (web and desktop)
 - Static export configuration

+## Caveats

+- API routes don't work in Electron
+- App router RSCs face issues when used in Electron.
+Therefore, I've used the pages router for this example.

 ## File Structure